finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // FundsApi apiInstance = apiFactory.build(FundsApi.class);

         FundsApi apiInstance = ApiFactoryBuilder.build(fileName).build(FundsApi.class);
         String scope = "scope_example"; // String | The scope of the Fund.
         String code = "code_example"; // String | The code of the Fund.
 Together with the scope this uniquely identifies the Fund.
         FeeRequest feeRequest = new FeeRequest(); // FeeRequest | The Fee to create. try {
+            // uncomment the below to set overrides at the request level
+            // Fee result = apiInstance.createFee(scope, code, feeRequest).execute(opts);

             Fee result = apiInstance.createFee(scope, code, feeRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {